racket/rhombus/resources/plan.md

 identify such a result, the project will be declared a failure.

-Phase 3: Conversion (months or years)
+Phase 3: Integration (months or years)
 -------------------

 GOAL AND OUTPUT: Complete language, libraries, and documentation,